 Autonomy – Do not micromanage.
 Empower your people, trust them and provide them with a great deal of autonomy.
 In that way, you will turn compliance into engagement.

 Purpose – Give everyone in the company a sense of meaning and purpose.
 And “everyone”, means “everyone”.
 Not just your core product or strategy team.
-It is crucial that also the back office or HR department are clearly aware of the main purpose of the company and know how they contribute to the overall goal.
+It is crucial that also the back office or HR department is clearly aware of the main purpose of the company and know how they contribute to the overall goal.

 - Go for peer recruiting!
 Let your people recruit their own peers.
-In that way, they automatically gain a sense for ownership for their own team and are more likely to work well with their new colleagues.
+In that way, they automatically gain a sense of ownership for their own team and are more likely to work well with their new colleagues.
 This will automatically translate in a great team climate and boost performance.

 About the author:

 Laura Bechthold is the FLI’s Executive Director.
-Before that she has worked as a entrepreneurship researcher and social entrepreneur.
+Before that, she has worked as an entrepreneurship researcher and social entrepreneur.
 She holds a B.A. in Corporate Management & Economics from Zeppelin University, a M.Sc. in Sustainability Science and Policy from Maastricht University, and a Master of Business Research from Ludwig-Maxmilians-University in Munich.
 Further, she is currently in the final stage of her PhD in the field of “Fostering Female Entrepreneurship” at the Max-Planck-Institute for Innovation and Competition.
 She has worked as program coordinator and educator at the Center For Digital Technology and Management (CDTM).